thephpleague/flysystem/caching.md

 # Caching

-Filesystem I/O is slow, so Flysystem uses cached filesystem meta-data to boost performance.
+File system I/O is slow, so Flysystem uses cached file system meta-data to boost performance.
 When your application needs to scale you can also choose to use a (shared) persistent caching solution for this.
 Or enable a per request caching (recommended).

 ## Installing the adapter cache decorator